 Are you accepting new clients?
 I've called so many therapists, only to hear they are full.

 Yes!
-Most of our clinicians have openings.
-And, after the two of you chat, if they don’t have an opening that meets your schedule or they aren’t a fit, they can provide you with referrals if you need help.
+Most of us have openings.
+And, after the two of you chat, if we don’t have an opening that meets your schedule or aren’t a fit, we can provide you with referrals if you need help.

 Kimberley Mead: Texas and Georgia || Jana McCook: Texas || Rachel Foster: Texas and Florida.

-Absolutely.
 We know that finding the right therapist is all about the relationship.
 A therapist who is genuinely invested in your success, has strong professional boundaries, and knows when to push and when to pull back is worth their weight in gold.
 We offer a free 20-minute consultation with one of our therapists to help you get a better understanding of our services, what you may be needing, and how we can better help you.
-Just click this link for a FREE CONSULT and select a therapist to chat with.
+Just email a request to the clinician you want to work with.

 Our fees for individual/relationship therapy range from $125-$185 per 55 min session depending on specialty, training, and years of practice.
 Each clinician lists their fee on their profile page.